- Written by Dr.Mehmet Demircioglu

 Yes, lighter donor hairs can be used for the hairline, but they must be used with judgment.
 The first rows should look soft, irregular, and age appropriate.
 If the front is built with the wrong grafts, wrong angles, or a color pattern that does not match the native hair, the result can draw attention for the wrong reason.

 Natural hairline design must include age, facial structure, donor supply, hair direction, and future loss.
-With lighter hair, I consider how the front will age as more native hair loses pigment over time.
+With lighter hair, I also consider how the front will age as more native hair loses pigment over time.

 Should I dye my hair before a consultation or before surgery?

 If you usually dye your hair, I review what your hair looks like both with color and without color if possible.
 Dye can make the hair easier to see, but it can also hide the true gray pattern of the donor area.
-For consultation, honest information is more useful than a cosmetically polished appearance.
+For consultation, accurate information is more useful than a cosmetically polished appearance.

 If the hair is already dyed when we start the assessment, I may ask for older photos or clear root photos so I can judge the real pattern.
 That is different from controlled dye used before surgery to help very pale hair show more clearly under magnification.
 After surgery, the priority changes again because the scalp must heal before chemical dye returns.